naschorr/hawking/docs/building_modules.md

 ### Return Value

-Hawking modules must have a `main()` method that returns an instance of `ModuleInitializationStruct`.
+Hawking modules must have a `main()` method that returns an instance of `ModuleInitializationContainer`.
 This is an object that informs the module manager of the basic information it needs to successfully initialize its respective module.

-The `ModuleInitializationStruct`'s initialization signature looks like:
+The `ModuleInitializationContainer`'s initialization signature looks like:

 ```
-def __init__(self, cls, is_cog: bool, *init_args, **init_kwargs):
+def __init__(self, cls, *init_args, **init_kwargs):
 ```

 You can see that at a minumum, this object requires the class it'll be initializing, and a boolean indicating whether or not it's a cog or not.
 Additionally, you can provide a list of arguments, and a dict of keyword arguments, which will be supplied to the class during creation.

 ### Dependencies

-Your Hawking module may need to depend on another module to provide certain functionality, and that can be specified in the `ModuleInitializationStruct`, using the `dependencies` keyword argument.
+Your Hawking module may need to depend on another module to provide certain functionality, and that can be specified in the `ModuleInitializationContainer`, using the `dependencies` keyword argument.

-For example, if you've got a module `Foo`, and a cog `Bar` that depends on `Foo`, you might instantiate `Bar`'s `ModuleInitializationStruct` to be something like:
+For example, if you've got a module `Foo`, and a cog `Bar` that depends on `Foo`, you might instantiate `Bar`'s `ModuleInitializationContainer` to be something like:

 ```
-ModuleInitializationStruct(Bar, True, dependencies=[Foo])
+ModuleInitializationContainer(Bar, dependencies=[Foo])
 ```

 ### After Initialization